shishiluo/Genomics-DataScience/README.md

 Fall 2016
 Instructor: Shishi Luo
 This github contains the class materials for LS 88-3 Genomics and Data Science
-If you have trouble obtaining some of the readings via the links, you can find the pdfs on the bcourses site
+If you have trouble obtaining some of the readings via the links, you can find the pdfs on the [bcourses site](https://bcourses.berkeley.edu/courses/1455335/files).

 ##Calendar (subject to change)
 Date  |  Lecture  |   Notes